 Essential reading: Top health and fitness gadgets for 2017

-The report, for example, cites a 15 week study, where a group of women participated in three 20-minute high intensity workout sessions per week (an 8-second sprint followed by 12 seconds of low intensity cycling).
+The report cites a 15 week study where a group of women participated in three 20-minute high intensity workout sessions per week (an 8-second sprint followed by 12 seconds of low intensity cycling).
 At the same time, another group of women carried out an aerobic cycling protocol that consisted of steady state cycling for 40 min.
 Results showed that women in the high intensity group lost significantly much more subcutaneous fat (2.5 kg) than those in the steady state aerobic exercise program.

 There are many other studies we could cite showing the link between interval training and fat loss.

 How to get started

 Anyone can add interval training to their fitness routine.
 You need not worry – its not rocket science.

 Training involves sets of race pace speed of 200m, 400m or 800m, with recovery sets equal to or less than that distance.
 You could even find objects at regularly spaced distance, such as telephone poles, and use them to judge your intervals.
 Or simply count your steps.
 As your fitness level increases, increase the speed of your walk or run.

 A more structured option is to go by the clock.
 Time the high intensity bursts to around 10-60 seconds in length.
 Make sure you work at max effort.
 The low intensity recovery period should last between 1 and 4 times the duration of the quick burst.